rgauthier/test/README.md

    **Know issues:**

- - Turning House control pad “off” then “on” again changes the device temperatures back to the default.
-They should take their values from the house emulation devices.
- - House emulation light and curtain indicators move on the screen when toggling lights and curtains.
  -	No error message reporting capability.
  -	Thermostats are not waiting for confirmation events to modify their temperature, they assume their operation was successful and changes the temperature.